 As a first step in developing a regulation, EPA will conduct extensive data gathering, including site visits, stakeholder outreach, and development of a national survey of the industry.
 More specifically, EPA will visit natural gas extraction operations where hydraulic fracturing is occurring to obtain data directly from the well operators on well drilling and fracturing operations, produced water characteristics, and wastewater management.
 In addition to the site visits, EPA will reach out to stakeholders and other affected entities to identify and better understand concerns regarding environmental impacts associated with fracturing wastewater and potential industry implications of the regulation.
 Finally, EPA will begin the process of developing and seeking approval to distribute a nationally representative survey to collect information on the shale gas industry.
 This survey will assist EPA in obtaining national data on the operations, economics, and wastewater characteristics associated with hydraulic fracturing, as well as data pertaining to available treatment technologies for shale gas wastewater.

-In 2010, Congress directed EPA to “carry out a study on the relationship between hydraulic fracturing and drinking water, using a credible approach that relies on the best available science, as well as independent sources of information.
+In 2010, Congress directed EPA to “carry out a study on the relationship between hydraulic fracturing and Start Printed Page 66298drinking water, using a credible approach that relies on the best available science, as well as independent sources of information.
 The conferees expect the study to be conducted through a transparent, peer-reviewed process that will ensure the validity and accuracy of the data.”
 In accordance with this direction from Congress, EPA conducted extensive stakeholder outreach to solicit advice regarding the design of the study.
 In February 2011, EPA submitted a draft study plan to the Science Advisory Board for peer review.
 In March and May 2011, the Science Advisory Board subcommittee met to provide peer review of the EPA's draft study plan.
 Consistent with the operating procedures of the SAB, an opportunity was provided for stakeholders and the public to provide comments for the SAB to take into account during their review.
 EPA is revising the study plan in response to the SAB's comments and initial study results are expected by the end of 2012.
 However, certain portions of the work will be long-term projects that are not likely to be finished at that time.
 Additional reports of study findings will be published as the longer-term projects progress.
 While the primary focus of this study is on impacts of hydraulic fracturing on drinking water resources, including surface water impacts, EPA will carefully review and consider any relevant information that is collected to support this study.
 Likewise, any data collected pursuant to this new rulemaking will be shared with the EPA office that is conducting the Congressionally-mandated study.

 Should the report or EPA's rulemaking survey, in combination with other data gathering and public outreach, indicate that POTWs are already adequately treating shale gas wastewater so that it is not causing pass through or interference with POTW operations, including sludge management, EPA is open to adjusting its rulemaking plans accordingly.
 However, EPA believes that beginning rulemaking now, and particularly the data collection necessary to support such a rule, is an appropriate step given what we already know about wastewater discharges from the industry.